Plagiarism is presenting as one's own in whole or part the argument, language, creations, conclusions, or scientific data of another.

 [from the WWU Academic Honesty Policy and Procedure]

 Library help is available for all your information and research needs.
-Just click on the link below to contact us in any of the following ways:
+Just click on the links below to visit us in the library or contact us in any of the following ways: